Irmgard Keun: Biography

 In 1933/34, her books were confiscated and banned by the Nazis.
 In the spring of 1933 she met and fell in love with the Arnold Strauss, a Jewish doctor who wanted to treat her for her alcoholism.
 Strauss, as a Jew, lost his position at the Berlin hospital that employed him and went to the USA in 1935; however, they stayed in touch (and many of their letters survive).
-Keun continued to publish in Germany after 1935, occasionally using pseudonyms, but after she was finally banned from publishing by the authorities - and after she had tried to sue the government for loss of income, and her final appeal to be admitted to the Reichsschrifttumskammer (the official author's association of Nazi Germany, a subdivision of the Reich Chamber of Culture) was refused - she went into exile to Belgium and later the Netherlands in 1936.
+Keun continued to publish in Germany after 1935, occasionally using pseudonyms, but after she was finally banned from publishing by the authorities - and after she had tried to sue the government for loss of income, and her final appeal to be admitted to Reich Chamber of Literature was refused - she went into exile to Belgium and later the Netherlands in 1936.
 Between sometime in 1936 and 1938 she lived with writer Joseph Roth, while, at the same time pursuing her relationship with Strauss in the US.
 Invited by Strauss, she even visited him in Norfolk, Virginia in 1938, yet returned to Europe that same year.
 In 1940 she returned to Cologne from the Netherlands, where she lived through the war years using an alias.
 How she managed to do this remains unclear.
 Keun claimed she seduced a Nazi official in the Netherlands and, however that may be, her cover back in Germany may have been helped by the fact that the British Daily Telegraph (among others) reported her suicide in Amsterdam on 16 August 1940.

 She counted among her friends such literary notables as Egon Erwin Kisch, Hermann Kesten, Stefan Zweig, Ernst Toller, Ernst Weiss, and Heinrich Mann.
 From 1936 to 1938, she had the already mentioned romantic relationship with Joseph Roth, a relationship that at first had a positive effect on her literary output.
 She worked together with Roth, traveling with him to various cities such as Paris, Wilna, Lemberg, Warsaw, Vienna, Salzburg, Brussels and Amsterdam.
 After the German invasion of the Netherlands, she returned in 1940 to Nazi Germany.
 Protected by false reports of her own suicide, she lived there undercover until 1945.

 In the 1960s, her life was overshadowed by alcoholism and homelessness in spite of help from the literary community.
 In 1966, she was put under tutelage and committed to the psychiatric ward at the Bonn State Hospital, where she remained until 1972.
 In 1977, she was re-discovered after an article in Stern magazine.
 From 1979 onwards, her financial situation recovered thanks to new editions of her work.
 She died in Cologne in 1982 of lung cancer.